folini/Page-Auditor/README.md

 To format the code with [Prettier](https://prettier.io/) run `npm run format`.

 ## Additional Information
-This extension is based on a Google Chrome Snippet I described in an article I published on Medium on May 14, 2021.
-The article title is [Exploring Structured Data With A Google Chrome Snippet](https://folini.medium.com/exploring-structured-data-with-a-google-chrome-snippet-944ad4ef831).
+* This extension is based on a Google Chrome Snippet I described in an article I published on Medium on May 14, 2021.
+The article's title is [Exploring Structured Data With A Google Chrome Snippet](https://folini.medium.com/exploring-structured-data-with-a-google-chrome-snippet-944ad4ef831).
 Since the initial idea and implementation the extension has been growing significantly including more analysis and brand new reports.

-On September 16, 2021 i also published an article on Medium for a non-technical audience describing the features and the usage of the _Page Auditor_ Chrome Extension. the article is [I wrote a Chrome Extension to perform on-page SEO analysis](https://folini.medium.com/i-wrote-a-chrome-extension-to-perform-on-page-seo-analysis-d680f6713707)
+* On September 16, 2021 I published an article on Medium for a non-technical audience describing the features and the usage of the _Page Auditor_ Chrome Extension.
+The article's title is [I wrote a Chrome Extension to perform on-page SEO analysis](https://folini.medium.com/i-wrote-a-chrome-extension-to-perform-on-page-seo-analysis-d680f6713707).

 All information and creative required to publish the Google Chrome eExtension are available on the folder [Google Web Store creative material](./GoogleWebStore.md).